akmalrusli363/BNCC-Academy-Kotlin-Demo/README.md

 This feature will show the number of coronavirus cases around Indonesia.
 You can search for your region for total cases, recovered cases, and death cases in your region (for example: DKI Jakarta, South Sulawesi, West Java, Bali, etc).

-Also in latest version of `dev/public_api`, you can sort for total cases, recovered cases, death cases, and their daily cases too.
+Also, you can sort for total cases, recovered cases, death cases, and their daily cases too.

 ## The COVID-19 API URL